spet2094/i2p/Syllabus.md

 #### Readings

-- Bunday, B.D. (????)
-A Final Tale or You Can Prove Anything with Figures [URL](https://www.ucl.ac.uk/~ucahhwi/AFinalTale.pdf)
+- [@Bunday:0000] A Final Tale or You Can Prove Anything with Figures [URL](https://www.ucl.ac.uk/~ucahhwi/AFinalTale.pdf)
-- Harris, R. (2019), The Certain Uncertainty of University Rankings [URL](https://rpubs.com/profrichharris/uni-rankings)
+- [@Harris:2019] The Certain Uncertainty of University Rankings [URL](https://rpubs.com/profrichharris/uni-rankings)
-- Cima, R. (2014) The Most and Least Diverse Cities in America, Priceonomics [URL](https://priceonomics.com/the-most-and-least-diverse-cities-in-america/) ([PDF with Figures](https://github.com/jreades/i2p/blob/master/docs/The_Least_Segregated_Cities_in_America.pdf))
+- [@Cima:2014] The Most and Least Diverse Cities in America, Priceonomics [URL](https://priceonomics.com/the-most-and-least-diverse-cities-in-america/) ([PDF with Figures](https://github.com/jreades/i2p/blob/master/docs/The_Least_Segregated_Cities_in_America.pdf))
+- [@lu:2013] Are statisticians cold-blooded bosses? a new perspective on the ‘old’ concept of statistical population [DOI](https://doi.org/10.1111/j.1467-9639.2012.00524.x)

 #### Contribution